 When you’re running, your arms and legs swing opposite of each other.
 Your right arm and left leg move backward while the left arm and right leg move forward.
 This isn’t just happenstance–your body moves this way so that your arms provide a counterbalance to your legs to prevent too much rotation through your midline as you move.

 Normally you wouldn’t even think about how your arms and legs move together to stabilize you…until you take away a piece of the combination.
-By removing your arm swing from your run, you’ll be forced to really notice how easy it is to let your hips either drop side to side or to rotate excessively back and forth.
+By removing your arm swing from your run, you’ll be forced to really notice how easy it is to let your hips either drop side to side or rotate excessively back and forth.

 To practice this stable arm drill, find a little stretch of sidewalk, flat trail, or track where you can run back and forth in 10-20 second stretches.